Which place is cheaper, Vienna or Bucharest?

 Bucharest has a variety of shopping areas worth visiting.
 The residents love fashion, and you'll find many shopping centers around town where you can find a good deal.
 In addition to the many malls, there are also antique shops, flea markets and boutique clothing stores where you might find a hidden gem.

-Vienna offers lots of family activities.
+You'll find plenty of kid-friendly things to do in Vienna.
 Families enjoy taking carriage rides or dressing up in costumes at Schönbrunn Palace.
 The city also has children's museums, parks, and playgrounds where you can let little legs run around.

 Vienna is fantastic couple's destination with fun and romantic activities.
 With it's Baroque architecture and classical concerts, this city is filled with romance.
 Explore the palaces, take a carriage ride, or enjoy a meal at a nice restaurant.

 Bucharest is not always the best place to visit for a couple.
 The city has some romantic settings such as wandering down Victory Avenue or exploring the historic Cotroceni Neighbourhood.
 There are also several gardens and a number of nice cafes to explore.